Coronavirus-exposed children may show signs of Kawasaki disease

 “It’s more like people have certain symptoms that could be signs of several different diseases.
 You look for the most likely disease it’s going to be, given the spectrum of signs and symptoms that they’re presenting with,” Zarbin adds.
 “That’s how you figure out what you think the most likely diagnosis is.”

-Zarbin says pediatric multisystem inflammatory syndrome is showing up in children about six weeks after they’ve been exposed to the novel coronavirus, and the syndrome might result from a coronavirus infection.
-Children who contract the coronavirus typically display mild symptoms or no symptoms at all.
+Zarbin says MIS-C (or pediatric multisystem inflammatory syndrome) is showing up in children about six weeks after they’ve been exposed to the novel coronavirus, and the syndrome might result from having COVID-19.
+Children who contract the coronavirus often display only mild symptoms or no symptoms at all.

 Red eyes are a symptom for many illnesses

-Redness of the eyes isn’t always among the symptoms of the pediatric inflammation syndrome, Zarbin notes.
+Redness of the eyes isn’t always among the symptoms of MIS-C, Zarbin notes.
 And if redness of the eyes does occur, it will accompany other symptoms of the syndrome and actually might be one of the signs of an entirely different illness.

 “If a child has a red eye, I’d probably call the pediatrician first and then let the doctor guide me through a series of questions to figure out if there is anything else I need to worry about,” Zarbin says.